pinfinity/pinfinity_co/_content/page.md

 ---
-title: Pinfinity Medical iBooks
+title: Pinfinity Multi-Touch Textbooks
-description: "Pinfinity creates amazing iBooks for medical education, free to download on your iPad."
+description: "Pinfinity creates amazing multi-touch iBooks for education in medicine and surgery, all of which are free to download on your iPad."
+social_type: website
+social_title: "Pinfinity: Publisher of amazing multi-touch textbooks for your iPad."
+social_description: "Pinfinity creates and publishes amazing multi-touch iBooks for education in medicine, surgery, and health care.
+All of Pinfinity's books are free to download on your iPad."
+media_image: "/assets/img/pinfinity-social-300.png"
 _template: home
 ---